Why it Matters

 - Stickiness: percentage of users who have used your application on a weekly basis vs monthly basis.

-- All Users: number of users who have used your application in the previous period.
+- All Users: users who have used your application in the previous period.

-- Returning Users: number of users who have returned to use your application again in the selected period.
+- Returning Users: users who have returned to use your application again in the selected period.

-- Application Stickiness Chart: compares the numbers of users who have used your application in the last month vs in the last week.
+- Application Stickiness Chart: compares the number of users who have used your application in the last month vs in the last week.

 - Returning Users Chart: shows you the frequency of how often your users are returning to use your application.
 For example, see if your new application update contributed to users coming back and using your application more often.